 Healthcare:

-Lemmatization helps medical systems interpret patient statements like "My head hurts" and "I've had a headache" to provide uniform input for diagnostics.
+Lemmatization aids in interpreting patient statements, like “My head hurts” and “I’ve had a headache,” for consistent diagnostic input.

 E-Commerce:

-Online search platforms enhance recommendation systems by normalizing terms like "wireless headphones" and "headphone wireless."
+Online platforms enhance recommendation systems by linking terms like “wireless headphones” and “headphone wireless.”

 Legal Tech:

-Lemmatization enables document analysis tools to recognize related concepts like "termination" and "terminate" in contracts.
+Lemmatized legal terms help document analysis tools identify related concepts, such as “termination” and “terminate,” in contracts.

 Social Media Monitoring:

-Brands track consumer sentiment by converting keywords like "love," "loved," and "loving" to their base forms to identify opinion trends.
+Brands track consumer sentiment by converting keywords like “love,” “loved,” and “loving” into their base forms to analyze opinion trends.

 Machine Translation: